DouglasBgs/mdl-ext/src/collapsible/readme.md

 # Collapsible
-A WAI-ARIA friendly collapsible component/widget with state, roles, attributes and behavior in accordance with the guidelines given in
+A collapsible is a component to mark expandable and collapsible regions.
-[Using the WAI-ARIA aria-expanded state to mark expandable and collapsible regions](https://www.w3.org/WAI/GL/wiki/Using_the_WAI-ARIA_aria-expanded_state_to_mark_expandable_and_collapsible_regions).
+It has states, roles, attributes and behavior in accordance with guidelines given in [Using the WAI-ARIA aria-expanded state to mark expandable and collapsible regions](https://www.w3.org/WAI/GL/wiki/Using_the_WAI-ARIA_aria-expanded_state_to_mark_expandable_and_collapsible_regions).

 ## Introdction